 2. Lithium manganese oxide

 Other benefits include durability and a long lifecycle — fully charged batteries can be stored with little change to the total lifespan of the battery’s charge.
-Li-phosphate batteries are often the most cost-effective option as well, when their long lifespan is taken into consideration.
-However, the lower voltage of the li-phosphate battery means that it has less energy than other types of lithium-ion batteries.
+Li-phosphate batteries are often the most cost-effective option as well when their long battery life is taken into consideration.
+However, the lower voltage of li-phosphate batteries means that they have less energy than other types of lithium-ion batteries.
 Accordingly, these batteries are often used in electric motorcycles, as well as other applications that need a long lifecycle and significant safety.
 EVs often use these batteries, and they are very common in Chinese EVs in particular.

 4. Lithium nickel manganese cobalt oxide

-Also known as lithium manganese cobalt oxide or NMC batteries, lithium nickel manganese cobalt oxide batteries are made of several materials common in lithium-ion battery types.
+Also known as lithium manganese cobalt oxide, or NMC batteries, lithium nickel manganese cobalt oxide batteries are made of several materials common in lithium-ion battery types.
 They include a cathode made of a combination of nickel, manganese and cobalt.
 Like other lithium-ion battery varieties, NMC batteries can have either a high specific energy density or a high specific power.
 They cannot, however, have both properties.
 This battery type is most often seen in power tools and in powertrains for vehicles.

 5. Lithium nickel cobalt aluminum oxide

 Lithium nickel cobalt aluminum oxide batteries, also called NCA batteries, are not seen much in the consumer industry, but are used in the auto sector.